Property Taxes in Florida: Rates, Exemptions, and How They Work (2026)

 Florida's county property appraisers assess all property at "just value" (market value) as of January 1 each year.
 TRIM (Truth in Millage) notices are mailed in August showing your proposed assessed value and estimated tax.
 Tax bills go out in November.

-What should I know about the homestead exemption?
+What is the Florida homestead exemption?

 What is the process for appeal process?

-Disclaimer: PropertyTaxFight is an informational tool for property tax appeal preparation.
+Disclaimer: TaxFightBack is an informational tool for property tax appeal preparation.
 We do not provide legal, tax, or appraisal advice.
+We do not file appeals on your behalf.
 Results are not guaranteed.

-PropertyTaxFight Team
+TaxFightBack Team

-PropertyTaxFight provides expert guidance and tools to help you succeed.
+TaxFightBack provides expert guidance and tools to help you succeed.
 Our content is reviewed for accuracy and kept up to date.

 Related Articles